 The process begins with the motion being filed, the officer is summoned to appear, and defense counsel has an opportunity to cross-examine the police officer and make an argument that the police officer violated the client’s rights to their Fourth Amendment rights.
 If the counsel is successful in their argument, then evidence such as alcohol from the car would be suppressed.What is a Motion to Compel Discovery?

 Defense counsel will often use a motion hearings in Dedham OUI cases to preserve evidence, typically with respect to a booking video.
 They would make an argument that asks the court to order the police to preserve any video.
 However, they do not use a motion to compel discovery because the Commonwealth is already under an obligation to provide any sort of discovery that they have in their custody and control.

 The most common motions filed in an OUI case would be the motion to preserve any video evidence and Rule 17 motions to get surveillance video or medical records.
-Other common motions include the motion to suppress statements, the motion to suppress search of the vehicle, and the motion to suppress the stop and exit order.Benefit of Speaking to an Attorney
+Other common motions include the motion to suppress statements, the motion to suppress search of the vehicle, and the motion to suppress the stop and exit order.When Can an OUI Lawyer File a Motion Dismiss?

 The defense attorney will have a motion hearing to determine whether or not the officer had a warrant and, if they did not have a warrant, to see if any of the exceptions to the warrant requirement applied.
 If there is an argument that the officers violated the defendant’s rights with respect to the search of the vehicle, the defense attorney would make an argument that any alcohol found in the car be suppressed at trial.